tomblanchard/boilerplate/README.md

 - A local server is started at `http://localhost:9999`, using `site/` as the base, so you can view the project web pages / files as if you were on a live server.
 - Sass files located in `src/scss/framework/` are compiled to `site/lib/css/`, if you're not familiar with Sass, think CSS on steroids.
-- The CSS compiled to `site/lib/css/` are then run through [Autoprefixer](https://github.com/ai/autoprefixer), this will automatically add browser prefixes to unsupported CSS properties.
+- The CSS files compiled to `site/lib/css/` are then run through [Autoprefixer](https://github.com/ai/autoprefixer), this will automatically add browser prefixes to unsupported CSS properties.
 - The file `src/js/main.js` is run through [UglifyJS](https://github.com/mishoo/UglifyJS) and gets outputted as `site/lib/js/main.min.js`, this minifies and squashes the outputted JS file as much as possible.
 - Any `.html` files located in `site/` get deleted, so we start from a fresh set of pages each time the Grunt task is run.
 - All  files located in `src/templates/` get run through [assemble](https://github.com/assemble/assemble) and compiled to `site/`, I use this for HTML partials, layouts etc. It allows me to carve my HTML up into reusable fragments: partials, includes, sections, snippets...